imanihenderson/cs245-R/README.md

 5. How do you run programs in that language?

 - Via the run button in the toolbar.
+-
+- In RStudio, go to File > New File > R Script.
+This opens a new, blank script editor pane, typically in the top-left section of the RStudio window.
+Writing your code in a script file allows you to save and reuse it.

+In the newly opened R Script (or directly in the Console if you prefer interactive mode) Type print("Hello World!")

 6. How do you write comments in your language?